Two arrested in kidnapping, murder of Havana man

 TALLAHASSEE, Fla.
 (WCTV) -- Two people have been charged in connection to the kidnapping and murder of a Gadsden County man who was reported missing earlier this week.

 38-year-old Christopher Rumph and 32-year-old Calandra Cooper were taken into custody on Thursday.
 Rumph is currently in the Gadsden County Jail, and Cooper is being held in the Leon County Detention Facility.

 They have both been charged with kidnapping and homicide for the death of 27-year-old Kelton D. Washington, of Havana.

-A homicide investigation was launched Thursday morning after Washington's body was found not far from Interstate 10, near the intersection of Ben Bostic and Strickland Roads in Gadsden County.
+Thursday morning after Washington's body was found not far from Interstate 10, near the intersection of Ben Bostic and Strickland Roads in Gadsden County.

 The Tallahassee Police Department was contacted by Washington's family Wednesday night after they received word that he was possibly at the Budget Inn on West Tennessee Street, but they were unable to find him there.
 Family said they had last seen him in Havana Sunday evening.

 Officials say after speaking with the family at the motel, they took a look at the security footage, which showed Washington in the company of a female - later identified as Cooper - paying for a night's stay in a room.